 - Mendocino Purps.
 Hailing from Mendocino County in Northern California, part of the three counties that form the Emerald Triangle, this strain has its roots in the holy land of modern cannabis cultivation.
 Unfortunately, the true Mendocino Purps is a clone-only strain, but it’s now available in seed form after being crossed to another strain that complemented its genetics and retained most of its outstanding qualities.
 Commonly known as merely “The Purps,” this strain gains its purple color late into flower.
 Its flavors are a combination of fruity and savory, with sweet, earthy coffee notes.

 - Purple Haze.
 As a strain with a heavy amount of Haze, this sativa strain stands out from all of the indica and indica-dominant strains on this list—which makes it notable for that reason alone.
 Along with Flo, which also appears here, Purple Haze is firmly in the sativa camp when it comes to effects and flavor.
+Experience euphoria, bliss, and creativity under a Purple Haze high.

-- Querkle.
-A cross between Purple Urkel and Space Queen, Querkle leans heavily to the indica side with an 80/20 indica-dominant ratio.
+- A cross between Purple Urkel and Space Queen, Querkle leans heavily to the indica side with an 80/20 indica-dominant ratio.
 Querkle has pleasing lavender coloration and hard-hitting potency.
 As an indica, Querkle is a strain well-suited to evening use, although its sativa genetics make themselves felt with a happy, focused effect that allows for a pleasant daytime experience as well.
 The purple coloration on prime Querkle flowers will get any cannabis enthusiast’s attention and approval.

-- Blackwater.
-A notable indica-dominant strain for its dark-purple coloration and outstanding flavor, Blackwater is a cross of Mendocino Purps and San Fernando Valley OG Kush—two standouts known for their excellent terpene experiences.
+- A notable indica-dominant strain for its dark-purple coloration and outstanding flavor, Blackwater is a cross of Mendocino Purps and San Fernando Valley OG Kush—two standouts known for their excellent terpene experiences.
 With flavors of berries, pine, and lemon, its effect is strong and sedative, making it good for nighttime use and a good medical strain for a variety of conditions like anxiety, stress, and appetite loss.
 Although it’s a quick finisher indoors, the yields are fairly modest, a reflection of the OG Kush genetics in it background.

 - Granddaddy Purple.
 An industry favorite, Granddaddy “Purps” has been a cornerstone strain used to create several other noteworthy strains, many of them with a propensity for purple coloration.
 Created in the early 2000s by noted cannabis breeder Ken Estes, Granddaddy Purple is a cross between Purple Urkel and Big Bud.
 With pleasing sweet grape flavors that complement its rich purple color, this strain is widely available and should be easy to find with a little looking.
 The effects are indica all the way, with dreamy relaxation that makes it a great medical strain.

-- Flo.
-Noteworthy for being a strain with both purple coloration and a hefty amount of sativa in its genetic background, Flo originated back in the ’90s, and is a result of two classic strains in their own right: Purple Thai and Afghani.
+- Noteworthy for being a strain with both purple coloration and a hefty amount of sativa in its genetic background, Flo originated back in the ’90s, and is a result of two classic strains in their own right: Purple Thai and Afghani.
 The Afghani indica imparts a subtle, relaxing quality that complements the otherwise alert and upbeat high from the Purple Thai.
 Flo is an award-winning strain with pungent and sweet terpenes.

 - Purple Diesel.
 A hybrid with nicely balanced effects, Purple Diesel is sure to please those with a fondness for diesel strains, which makes it quite different from other strains on this list.
+This strain is bred by Cali Connection and is a cross between Sour Diesel and Pre-98 Bubba Kush.
+Experience a state of euphoria as you inhale its citrus and sour aroma.

 How to Grow Weed